kazurayam/Katalon-IDEA-Combination/README.md

 ## Conclusion

 I have developed a combination of tools to develop custom Groovy classes to enhance my Katalon projects.
 I enjoy stress-free programming using IntelliJ IDEA and Gradle build tool.
-I would prefer *Katalon - IntelliJ IDEA combination* to programming `Custom Keywords` in Katalon Studio.
+I would prefer *Katalon - IntelliJ IDEA combination* to programming `Custom Keywords` without unit-tests in Katalon Studio.

 ## Environment I used